gatsbyjs/gatsby/packages/gatsby-transformer-csv/README.md

 ### Configuration

-For example, to pass the `noheader` option, you can configure like so:
+For example, to pass the `noheader` option, you can configure the plugin in `gatsby-config.js` as follows:

 ```javascript
 // In your gatsby-config.js